guptag911/CTMInTask/README.md

     - Use "Identify yourself" on top right to connect your attlassian account with CTM.
     - For connecting with Confluence, navigate to confluence icon and "connect to confluence" to establish a secure connection.
-    - Same goes for Jira aswell.
+    - Same goes for Jira as well.
     - Use "Connect to Hubspot"in Hubspot section for connecting Hubspot account to CTM.
     - You are done with all setup and now all your assigned tasks will be always there for you on CTM.